rtrlib/handbook/source/tools.rst

         }
     }

-For a detailed instruction how to install and set up the API visit the `RBV Repository <https://github.com/rtrlib/rbv>`_ on GitHub.
+For detailed instruction how to install and set up the API visit the `RBV Repository <https://github.com/rtrlib/rbv>`_ on GitHub.

 .. _RPKI RBV: https://rpki-rbv.realmv6.org/